-As we move through the digital age, more and more retailers are realising the benefits of moving online.
-Many exciting technology developments are occurring within this sector; from extended reality to automated processes, through to personalisation, so the sky’s the limit!
+As we move through the digital age, retail technology is becoming a focus for businesses that are realizing the benefits of moving online.
+There are so many exciting technology developments in this sector; from extended reality to automated processes, through to personalization.
+The sky’s the limit!

 Here’s how brands can benefit from these new retail technologies, and which ones to keep an eye on as they are on the rise.

-It’s no secret that good customer experience is a leading factor in business growth (especially seeing as 86% of customers will pay more for a better experience).
-By using the latest technological trends, brands can improve customer experience by enhancing the overall efficiency and management of their business processes.
+It’s no secret that good customer experience is a leading factor in business growth.
+With 86% of customers willing to pay more for a better experience), it’s no surprise!
+Use the latest in retail technology to improve the customer experience and enhance the overall efficiency of your business processes.

 However, your customers aren’t the only ones who will benefit from this.
-Brands using sophisticated retail technology can better manage their inventory, predict demand, optimise supply chains, authenticate products, and much more.
+Brands using sophisticated retail technology can better manage their inventory, predict demand, optimize supply chains, authenticate products, and much more.

-Moving online also presents significant benefits for brands themselves.
-By maximising availability across different digital platforms, it makes it that much easier for customers to find you.
-This omnichannel approach provides a more seamless shopping experience.
+Moving online also presents significant benefits for brands.
+By maximizing availability across different digital platforms, it makes it that much easier for customers to find you.
+This omnichannel approach provides a seamless shopping experience.
 It can also help increase your reach for that extra competitive advantage.

-Extended Reality (XR) is an umbrella term, covering Virtual Reality (VR) and Augmented Reality (AR) – both of which have proven effective in enhancing a customer’s shopping experience.
+Extended Reality (XR) is an umbrella term, covering Virtual Reality (VR) and Augmented Reality (AR).
+Both have proven to be super effective in enhancing the customer’s online experience.

 AR is an interactive experience that superimposes information onto the world we see before us.
 For example, IKEA has created ARKit – an app that determines if a piece of furniture will fit well in your home.
 Smart mirrors are another great example.
 They allow shoppers to try on different things, like an item of clothing or a shade of lipstick, without actually putting it on!